Current Status

-The specific due diligence obligations for enterprises regarding respect for human rights are laid down in the new Act on Corporate Due Diligence Obligations in Supply Chains.
+The specific due diligence obligations for enterprises regarding respect for human rights are laid down in the Act on Corporate Due Diligence Obligations in Supply Chains.
 It requires enterprises to establish an appropriate and effective risk management system that is integrated into all relevant business processes.
-A risk management system is effective when human rights and environment-related risks are identified, prevented, minimised or eliminated.
+Adequate and effective means that the company uses its resources in a targeted manner to identify and address human rights and environmental risks in its supply chains.

 The five core elements of the National Action Plan for Business and Human Rights (NAP) form the basis for the due diligence obligations set out in the Act.
 These due diligence obligations address